Close

 How do you find the future value of an annuity using an annuity table?

-To find the future value, locate the factor matching the number of periods and interest rate in the future value annuity table and multiply it by the periodic payment amount.
-This provides the total value of payments at the end of the term.
+To compute the future value, one has to find the factor that corresponds to the number of periods and the interest rate and multiply it by the periodic payment amount.
+This gives the total value of payments at the end of the term.

 5